Birds of North Carolina:

 Search Common: Search Scientific:

 General Comments For a seemingly interminable time, North Carolina went without a record of this very common alcid.
 Though the normal winter range of the Common Murre is only south to New England or Long Island -- essentially in offshore waters -- all records of murres in state waters until 2001 had been of Thick-billed.
 Common Murre is obviously not nearly as migratory as the Thick-billed Murre or the Razorbill, as these latter two species are seen in state waters every few winters, if not more often (i.e., the Razorbill essentially every winter).
-There have been small flurries of sightings offshore in Jan 2011, Feb 2018, Feb 2022, and in winter 2022-23.
+There have been small flurries of sightings offshore in Jan 2011, Feb 2018, Feb 2022, and in winters 2022-23 and 2023-24.
 This great increase in numbers in recent winters might actually signal a population increase in Common Murres in eastern North America, as global warming in recent years is making our offshore water temperatures somewhat higher than formerly and thus seemingly less favorable for wintering by all of the alcid species (as they prefer cold water).

 Breeding Status Nonbreeder